 We created the basic idea for TightOps because we needed it – we soon found out others do as well.

 Tight Operations, short TightOps, was started by Nico Appel and Max Lielje in 2012.
-The team was joined by Joanna Sides early 2019.

 Like many freelancers or entrepreneurs, we have studied and applied various personal productivity methods.
 But these mostly focus on a single individual, they are about managing oneself.
 At the other end of the spectrum you have full-fledged project management methodology, which focuses on roles and the management of tasks and deliverables.